kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Sorts and returns elements contained in a list, a set of unique values or a sorted set
+Sorts and returns elements contained in a list, a set of unique values or a sorted set.
-By default, sorting is numeric and elements are compared by their value interpreted as double precision floating point number
+By default, sorting is numeric and elements are compared by their value interpreted as double precision floating point number.

 Optional arguments may be provided: